 Product pricing isn’t just about maintaining profit margins.
 Nowadays, intelligent resellers use the prices to better market their products.
-Many online stores manipulate with their prices to increase the number of visitors by consulting websites for comparing prices.
+Many online stores manipulate their prices to increase the number of visitors by consulting websites for comparing prices.
 This way, profits are guaranteed.
 According to a study conducted a few years back, pricing is the most common factor influencing shoppers to purchase products from a certain site.

 Thus, you now know the role and importance of setting prices in the retail industry.
 In fact, there’s a whole science to it, you just need to be acquainted with the process, then put it into practice.
-First, let’s have a look at the latest pricing strategies, then learn more about what we can do with it.
+First, let’s have a look at the latest pricing strategies, then learn more about what we can do with them.

 The most standard pricing strategy, it’s defined within the industry.
 Markup pricing is calculating how big the profit margin percentage is when divided by the product’s retail price.
 You don’t need to get confused with formulas and complex math.
 Instead, you can use a percentage calculator to insert values in the given fields.
 Alternatively, if you’d like to do it manually, simply divide the markup by the retail price.
 Here’s an example: